isabella232/customer-success.en/help/customer-success/analytics-simple-hacks-for-efficiency-part-one.md

 ---
-title: Adobe Analytics--simple hacks for greater efficiency and self-service
+title: Simple hacks for greater efficiency and self-service - part 1
 description: Learn the key challenges analytics teams face today and our recommendations to overcome them using strategies outside the Adobe Analytics UI.
 solution: Analytics
 ---